deepak-northapp/codebrief/README.md

 2. Make your change
 3. Open a PR with a short description of what you fixed

 No gatekeeping.
-If it makes vibe-cli more useful, it's welcome.
+If it makes codebrief more useful, it's welcome.

 ## License
 MIT